fengyuanchen/cropper/README.md

 ### dragmove.cropper

-- **event.dragType**:
-  - Type: `String`
-  - Options: The same as "dragstart.cropper".
+- **event.dragType**: The same as "dragstart.cropper".

 This event fires when the crop box is changing.

-Related original events: "mousemove", "touchmove".
+> Related original events: "mousemove", "touchmove".

 ### dragend.cropper

-- **event.dragType**:
-  - Type: `String`
-  - Options: The same as "dragstart.cropper", but without "crop".
+- **event.dragType**: The same as "dragstart.cropper".

 This event fires when the crop box stops to change.

-Related original events: "mouseup", "mouseleave", "touchend", "touchleave", "touchcancel".
+> Related original events: "mouseup", "mouseleave", "touchend", "touchleave", "touchcancel".

 ### zoomin.cropper